ELOPING IN SCOTLAND? THE COMPLETE GUIDE FOR ADVENTUROUS COUPLES

 Scotland is a magical place- remote, wild, beautiful, with varied landscapes, rugged mountains, stunning beaches, and peaceful lochs.
 This is why we believe Scotland is one of the best places in the world to elope.
 Eloping in Scotland will give you an experience you can’t get anywhere else in the world.

-Unlike in the rest of the UK you can get married anywhere in Scotland– on a beach, up a mountain, anywhere you wish.
+Unlike in the rest of the UK you can elope anywhere in Scotland– on a beach, up a mountain, anywhere you wish.
 All you need is a registered celebrant and you are good to go.

 “Scotland is one of the best places in the world to elope“

-The great news is that anyone can get married in Scotland.
+The great news is that anyone can have a Scotland elopement.
 If you are not from the European Economic area or Switzerland, there are a few extra steps to take including applying for a Marriage Visitor Visa which costs £95 and can be applied for up to 3 months in advance of your wedding.
 Read more information about preparing your visa paperwork for eloping in Scotland on the UK government’s website.

 How to Elope In Scotland

-Eloping Scotland takes a lot of planning, which can be an overwhelming process and you might not know where to start.
-Let us take the stress out of it with our 13-step guide to eloping in Scotland, whether you are local, or if you are getting married in Scotland as a foreigner.
+Having a Scotland elopement takes a lot of planning, which can be an overwhelming process and you might not know where to start.
+Let us take the stress out of it with our 13-step guide to eloping in Scotland, whether you are local, or if you are having a Scotland elopement as a foreigner.

 If you need help narrowing down a location then we can help, we’re seasoned travellers and can put together a list of personalised locations just for you.
 It’s important to choose a location early as you need to specify it for your paperwork.